Be greater than your allergies

 TREE POLLEN IS SPRING’S TOP ALLERGY CULPRIT

 Spring is in the air and so are outdoor allergens.
-The primary culprit for spring allergy symptoms is tree pollen.
-Different types of tree pollen are released throughout the spring depending on where you live.
+The primary cause of spring allergy season (click here for the full story) is tree pollen.1 Different types of tree pollen are released throughout the spring depending on where you live.

 Knowing you have a specific allergy, like a birch tree allergy or cedar tree allergy, is the first step.
 But knowing what “family” that tree belongs to can help you figure out what other related allergies you have.